Tapas Salad with Grilled Bell Peppers, Olives, and Capers

 Grilled Bell Pepper Tapas Salad with Olives and Capers was adapted from a recipe that book, and it’s a perfect little small-plate salad to accompany light summer meals.
 Another plus for this as a late-summer salad is that bell peppers of all colors are usually plentiful and inexpensive at farmers markets this time of year.
 And please don’t be intimidated by the idea of grilling bell peppers; roasting red bell peppers on a barbecue grill couldn’t be easier!

-My version of the salad bumps up the flavor of capers by adding a little caper brine to the dressing, and I also use a generous amount of fresh marjoram, an herb that I really started to love after my sister Sandee gave me the recipe for Marinated Tomato Salad with Parsley and Marjoram Dressing.
+My version of the salad bumps up the flavor of capers by adding a little caper brine to the dressing, and I also use a generous amount of fresh marjoram, an herb that I really started to love after my sister Sandee gave me the recipe for Marinated Tomato Salad with Herb Dressing.
 If you don’t have access to fresh marjoram, I think basil or oregano would both work in this.

 Make it a Low-Carb Meal: